-Please keep in mind to avoid tropical and pitted woods which have small holes or pit within the wood of the pencil, these are woods that are harvested in an unsustainable way and will likely be poorly and unevenly sharpened when used with a sharpener no matter how hard you try.
+Please keep in mind to avoid tropical and pitted woods that have small holes or pits within the wood of the pencil, these are woods that are harvested in an unsustainable way and will likely be poorly and unevenly sharpened when used with a sharpener no matter how hard you try.

 The same goes for plastic pencils, they also do poorly when being sharpened, and also the fact that the plastic is non-biodegradable already says a lot about it.

 Contrary to popular belief there is actually no lead in pencil even though the writing element in the pencil has always been called a lead.
 A pencil lead can be graded based on its hardness or softness as well as for its darkness and lightness.